Why PPF pricing varies so much

 Standard clear PPF preserves your factory paint with an invisible film.
 Color PPF is a newer product that combines a full color change with PPF-level protection in one film — essentially replacing both vinyl wrap and clear PPF on the same panel.

-Color PPF costs roughly 40–70% more than standard clear PPF for the same coverage.
-For a full vehicle, expect $7,000–$12,000+.
-The premium is real, but so is the result — one installation, one warranty, full protection and full color change.
+Color PPF starts at $5,800+ for full vehicle coverage and goes up depending on vehicle size, complexity, and film choice.
+The premium over clear PPF is real, but so is the result — one installation, one warranty, full protection and full color change.

 Worth knowing: Color PPF is not the same as vinyl wrap with PPF on top.
 It's a single film with protection built in.
 Fewer seams, fewer layers, longer lifespan.